ethical-se/ese-practices/ESE-BackgroundInformation.md

 ![From Value to Requirements to Design](/images/ESE-ConceptsAndTraceRelations.png)

-[Architecture Decision Records (ADRs)](https://adr.github.io/) are explained in [Design Practuce Repository (DPR)](https://socadk.github.io/design-practice-repository/activities/DPR-ArchitecturalDecisionCapturing.html).
+[Architecture Decision Records (ADRs)](https://adr.github.io/) are explained in [Design Practice Repository (DPR)](https://socadk.github.io/design-practice-repository/activities/DPR-ArchitecturalDecisionCapturing.html).
 Ethical Reviews are a concept in ESE (this repository).

 ESE selects concepts from IEEE Std.
 7000 and integrates them into agile practices
 See the [Glossary](ESE-Glossary.md) for brief summaries of IEEE Std.
 7000 concepts and agile practices.
 All acronyms are defined there as well.